anm-mporter/anm-ansible-template/README.md

 # ANM Ansible Template

 This is a simple template for ansible projects.
-To use it cone this repo and DELETE the .git folder.
+To use it clone this repo and DELETE the .git folder.
 Then run the following commands:

 ```bash
 git init